-Visitor passes may be obtained at any time at the University Police office, at the Netzer Administration reception desk, or other campus locations as designated by the Director of University Police.
+Visitor passes (for guest not affiliated with the college) may be obtained at any time at the University Police office, at the Netzer Administration reception desk, or other campus locations as designated by the Director of University Police.
 The Motor Vehicle Laws of the State of New York and Department of Transportation Orders are applicable and enforceable on property maintained by the State University.
 All drivers are expected to know and observe State Motor Vehicle Laws, Department of Transportation Orders and Campus Parking Regulations.

 Disabled members of the campus community with mobility impairment should contact the local Department of Motor Vehicles or your local municipality.
 A College parking decal is also required as well as any parking application fee.

 Violators of the parking regulations will be penalized as follows:

 Amount of Each

 Handicapped and fire lane violations will be assessed at $100.00 per offense.